chryswoods/siremol.org/tutorials/somd/getting_started_beg.md

 This tutorial will cover how to prepare a pdb file using FESetup and then run a simple molecular dynamics simulation with SOMD.
 It will not cover how to install these programs.
 However, FESetup can be downloaded [here](http://www.hecbiosim.ac.uk/fesetup) and sire.app which includes the molecular dynamics simulation app SOMD, can be obtained [here](http://www.siremol.org/pages/download.html).

 Some familiarity with a terminal, either Linux or OSX, will be assumed: e.g. creating directories and changing between directories.
-This tutorial is only suitable for working on a Linux of Mac.
+This tutorial is only suitable for working on a computer running either Linux or OSX.

 Before you start the tutorial make sure that both FESetup and SOMD are correctly installed, i.e. typing ```FESetup -h``` in your terminal will give similar output to:

     $: FESetup -h